Snake Sightings Are Typically Rare on the Beach

 Snakes Follow Their Prey’s Migration

 As a society, we hold an irrational fear of snakes rooted in a misunderstanding of the creatures.
 For the most part, snakes are timid and gentle animals who desperately avoid humans.
 But, snakes will migrate towards your property if a consistent food source is available.
-A concentration of snakes is often a secondary issue that arises when an increase in the rat population occurs.
+A concentration of snakes is often a secondary issue that arises when the rat population increases.

-Thus, if you observe an increase in rat population around your property you should take action to minimize the rodents’ presence.
 There are two main types of non-native rats (invasive): Black Roof Rats and Norway Rats.
 There is also a native rat (non-invasive), the Hispid Cotton Rat (in addition to our coastal beach mice).
+Thus, if you observe an increase in the rat population around your property, you should take action to minimize the rodents’ presence.

 The Hispid Cotton Rat (pictured above) is completely harmless.
-A good way to tell a non-native rat apart from the Hispid Cotton rat is that the invasive species’ tail will most likely be twice as long as their body.
+A good way to tell a non-native rat apart from the Hispid Cotton rat is that the invasive species’ tail will likely be twice as long as its body.

 The Invasive Rat Species Can Be Controlled in Several Ways:

 - Through controlling thatch.
 This is by far the most important issue.
-Excess thatch is used by the Hispid Cotton Rat for nesting material and hiding places.
+Excess thatch is used by the rats for nesting material and hiding places.
 You can often see their trails through the dune vegetation.